Graph Merge

 import { mergeIncremental } from "@nicia-ai/typegraph/graph-merge";

-const result = await mergeIncremental({ forkPoint, // the frozen ancestor the branches forked from target, // the live committed graph (may have advanced) branches, options: { resolve: { Patient: { blockIndex: "patient_cohort_idx", similarity: { kind: "fulltext", fields: ["name"] }, threshold: 0.85 } }, onBasePropertyConflict: "flag", // required: never overwrite a newer committed value },});mergeIncremental() requires onBasePropertyConflict: "flag" so a stale branch
+const result = await mergeIncremental({ forkPoint, // the frozen ancestor the branches forked from target, // the live committed graph (may have advanced) branches, options: { resolve: { Patient: { blockIndex: "patient_cohort_idx", similarity: { kind: "fulltext", fields: ["name"] }, threshold: 0.85 } }, onBasePropertyConflict: "flag", // required: never overwrite a newer committed value },});mergeIncremental() requires onBasePropertyConflict: "flag" — any other value

-value can never overwrite a newer committed value during new-vs-base recall.
+overwrite a newer committed value during new-vs-base recall.

 If both the branch and the live target changed the same inherited row, the target